brianz/blog/content/post/serverless-part-iv.md

 What this means is that when you `git clone` a repository Serverless won't have a clue what to do with it.
-Any `sls` command you issue will result in an error since Serverless doesn't know what resources to work with.  **This is one area where Serverless needs to improve.**  I find this part quite clunkly since there are multiple hoops to jump through in order to get a project running after a simple `git clone`.
+Any `sls` command you issue will result in an error since Serverless doesn't know what resources to work with.  **This is one area where Serverless needs to improve.**  I find this part quite clunky since there are multiple hoops to jump through in order to get a project running after a simple `git clone`.

 To start, you'll want to use a plugin which will sync your `_meta` folder to S3.
 All this does is give